deleteman/makiavelo/README.markdown

 Makiavelo attempts to "borrow" the concept of tasks from Ruby on Rails, by allowing the developer to define custom methods that can be executed from the command line.

-Lets look at an example of how you'd execute a task, and then, we'll talk about how to define one:
+Let's look at an example of how you'd execute a task, and then, we'll talk about how to define one:

 `./makiavelo.php task users:createFirsUser`